-Published in my weekly column in The Tribune on March 3, 2021.
+Published in The Tribune on August 9, 2023

 The Gender Equality panel kickstarted Equality Bahamas’ Women’s Wednesdays series, inviting participants to define gender equality, comment on the importance of constitutional equality, and the impact of religious institutions and leaders.